 - Staff will be made redundant on dissolution

 - All partners are entitled to an equal share of the assets

 - All partners have equal liability for the debts

 - No new partner may be appointed without a unanimous decision

 - All partners may take part in the management of the partnership

-If a practice is a partnership at will and the partnership ends, the Area Team has no option but to withdraw the contract.
-It will then, usually, put the contract out to tender, as it will not take a side in the dispute which results in the dissolution of the partnership.
-In other words, all doctors (and most staff) lose their jobs.
+If a practice is a partnership at will and the partnership ends, the NHS commissioner has no option but to withdraw the contract.
+The commissioner will usually then, put the contract out to tender, as they don’t wish to take a side in the dispute which results in the dissolution of the partnership.
+In reality this means that all doctors (and most staff) lose their jobs.

 It is of course essential to go to a lawyer with special knowledge and experience of general practice and partnership law.
-The LMC knows of, and can recommend, a number of experienced legal firms that can offer this service: they can be found in the Portfolio of LMC Approved Business Consultants.
+The LMC knows of, and can recommend, a number of experienced legal firms that can offer this service.